JetSetIlly/Gopher2600/README.md

 drivers for the ARM using cartridge type set the MAM appropriately.
 If required, this can be changed to `Disabled`, `Partial` or `Full`.

+The `Abort on Illegal Memory Access` option controls what happens when the custom Thumb program tries to read or write to memory that doesn't exist.
+If the option is on then the Thumb program will exit early and the 6502 program (ie. normal console operation) will continue.

+Note that if the memory access is an instruction fetch the program will always exit early regardless of this option's setting - there's nothing meaningful that can be done if the PC value is out of range.

+Details of illegal memory accesses are always written to the log, regardless of the `Abort on Illegal Memory Access` option.

 ### ARM Disassembly

 The `Gopher2600` debugger provides a `last execution` window when an ARM using